Skip to main content

 Process each chunk in the sibling flow

-Now that records are being sent to the sibling flow, we can process each chunk of records in parallel.
-Your integration will require some business logic and will reach out to some APIs to fetch or update records.
-For this example, we'll simply capitalize the body of each comment
+Now that the integration sends records to the sibling flow, you can process each chunk of records in parallel.
+You'll need to add business logic to your integration and connect it to APIs to fetch or update records.
+For this example, you'll capitalize the body of each comment:

 (Optional) Aggregate the results

-If your integration is mono-directional (i.e. it pulls data from a source and sends the data to a destination), you may not need to aggregate the results.
-But, if your integration is bi-directional or if you need to aggregate the results for any other reason, you can fetch the results of the parallelized invocations using the execution IDs that your HTTP POST action returned.
+If you're pulling data from a source and sending it to a destination, you may not need to aggregate the results.
+But, if your integration is bidirectional or if you need to aggregate the results for any other reason, you can fetch the results of each parallel invocation using the execution IDs that the HTTP POST action returned.

-If you look at the step results of the Loop Over Items action, you'll see that it returns an array of execution IDs from the HTTP POST action.
+If you look at the step results of the Repeat for Each action, you'll see that the action returns an array of execution IDs from the HTTP POST action.

-We can loop over these execution IDs and fetch the results of each invocation.
-To do that, we'll:
+You can loop over these execution IDs and fetch the results of each invocation.
+To accomplish that, you'll:

-- Loop up to 10 times using the Loop N Times action
+• Loop up to 10 times using the Repeat X Times action

 Fetch step results from the Prismatic API

-We can use the Prismatic component's Raw GraphQL Request action to query the Prismatic API for the step results of a step in the sibling flow.
+You can use the Prismatic component's Raw GraphQL Request action to query the step results of a step in the sibling flow.

 query myGetExecutionResults($executionId: ID!, $stepName: String!) {